martinus/svector/README.md

 * 8 bytes overhead for `absl::InlinedVector`
 * 1 (one!) byte overhead for `ankerl::svector`.

 Note that boost's `small_vector` cheats a bit.
-E.g. `boost::container::small_vector<std::byte, 15>` won't give you 15 elements on the heap, but only 8 bytes.
+E.g. `boost::container::small_vector<std::byte, 15>` won't give you 15 elements on the stack, but only 8 bytes.
 It seems to round down to the closest multiple of 8 bytes.

 ## Disclaimer